-Arguments against the holding of a Public Inquiry into the incinerator project are likely to include the following:
+Arguments against the holding of a public inquiry into the incinerator project are likely to include the following -

-1 the Island has already chosen to build a waste disposal facility at La Collette as part of the debate on the Waste Strategy in 2005, and, therefore, should not reconsider its decision

-What if the decisions taken in 2005 - such as basing the size of incinerator on a recycling target of 32%, and on the assumption of steady growth in waste arisings - were wrong?
+1 the Island has already chosen to build a waste disposal facility at La Collette as part of the debate on the Waste Strategy in 2005, and, in subsequent debates on the subject, and should not, therefore, reconsider its decision What if the decisions taken in 2005 - such as basing the size of incinerator on a recycling target of 32%, and on the assumption of steady growth in waste arisings - were wrong?
 The United Kingdom has recently revised its Waste Strategy and while it still includes 'energy recovery', it places far greater emphasis on waste prevention, re-use and recycling, and, most importantly, states that economic growth should be decoupled from growth in waste arisings.
 There has been an enormous growth in public awareness about the effects of greenhouse gases on climate change, and there is a growing desire by individuals to 'do their bit to save the planet.'
 Few would find this desire satisfied by seeing recyclable materials going to incineration.